anthonyallams/Javascript-Projects/digitalClock/README.md

 # CHALLENGE

-    Design a digital clock that shows the accurate hour, minute, second and period of the day using either 12-hour time or 24 hour
+    Design a digital clock that shows the accurate hour, minute, second and period of the day using either 12-hour time or 24 hour time